Mina Assadi: Reception

 “In the time we live in, there are other Iranian poets like Forough as well… Simin Daneshvar, Simin Behbahani, Mina Assadi to name a few.
 In Stockholm, Sweden, where Mina Assadi is located I asked all the intellectuals in the hall, 500-600 Iranians, why they treat Mina Assadi badly?
 For Forough that is no longer alive you gather, but you pay little attention to Mina Assadi who is still alive… she is also a Forough… with white hair, without any makeup, she lives a painfully difficult life in exile… but no one pays attention to her and instead they down her.
 Have you ever heard that there was a memorial evening to honor Mina Assadi?
 Have you heard of one?
 Neither have I. She is a poet of the Persian language.
 One of the great female poets of our time.”

-Mina Assadi has also been compared to other Persian poets like Simin Behbahani (who as well is a Hellman/Hammet Grant winner) and Parvin E'tesami and Swedish poets Karl Vennberg and Edith Södergran.
+Mina Assadi has also been compared to other Persian poets like Simin Behbahani and Parvin E'tesami and Swedish poets Karl Vennberg and Edith Södergran.

-Awards
+Personal life

-In the year of 1996, she won the Hellman/Hammett Grant from the Human Rights Watch of New York City, U.S.
+In 1996, she received a Hellman/Hammett Grant from Human Rights Watch of New York City, U.S.